-A UK based financial services organisation needed support facilitating sessions with its board of directors.
-They wanted to examine their ways of working and explore ways to become a more effective as a leadership team…
+A UK-based financial services organisation needed support facilitating sessions with its board of directors.
+They wanted to examine their ways of working and explore how to become a more effective as a leadership team…

-We developed a two phase programme, the success of which led to phase three; Quest Leadership being retained to support an ongoing leadership development and cultural change programme.
+We developed a two-phase programme to support an ongoing leadership development and cultural change programme.

-Phase one included a series of one to one interviews with each board member and a presentation of key findings from the interviews.
-A new board mission was created and work began on increasing ‘trust’ within the team.
+Phase one included a series of interviews with each board member and a presentation of key findings from the interviews.
+A new board mission was created and work began on increasing trust within the team.

 - Provided an opportunity for the business to adopt a proactive approach with its strategic direction in order to stay ahead of the competition;

-Phase two was launched with a leadership event, over one and a half days for the top 40 leaders in the company and focused on developing a future purpose and key areas of focus for the business.
-Executive project groups were formed with board members taking an active role.
+Phase two launched with a leadership event for the top 40 leaders in the company, focused on developing a future purpose and key areas of focus for the business.

-Quest Leadership is now playing an active role in supporting the development of the senior leadership team as well as the board members, attending all executive meetings with the intention of ensuring it fulfills its purpose in modeling a culture of high performance for the rest of the business.
+We’re now playing an active role in supporting the development of the senior leadership team as well as the board members, ensuring they model a culture of high performance for the rest of the business.

 Each executive committee member is also committed to a programme of personal development aimed at broadening and deepening their executive contribution to the business.